everycure-org/matrix/docs/src/data_science/pandera_validation.md

 Our codebase works with several types of DataFrames, each requiring different validation approaches:

+# TODO: Differentiate use cases between two different types of PySpark DataFrames, and provide examples + justification from our codebase..

 1. **Pandas DataFrames**: Local in-memory DataFrames, best for smaller datasets and complex validations.
 Supports the full range of Pandera validations including statistical checks and complex data type validations.

 2. **PySpark DataFrames**: Distributed DataFrames that can handle large-scale data.
 Uses Spark's native type system and offers more limited validation capabilities but better performance.
 Note that PySpark DataFrame validations are executed on the driver node.